mrsharpoblunto/MGDF/README.md

 This is written in C# (.NET 2.0) and consists a winforms application which provides a graphical user interface for launching and updating games.

 ### Statistics services
 This is written in c# (.NET 3.5) and is a WCF web service that allows games to submit statistics to remotely in order to help developers get better information on how their games are being played.
 In order to respect users privacy, any games wishing to upload statistics to a statistics service will have to be granted permission by the user.
+This service exposes a simple json API and could be implemented using a non .NET backend if required.

 How do I build games using MGDF?
 --------------------------------